 The permit is also valid for all pursuit seasons on all other units, except the other restricted pursuit units during the summer seasons.
-For a list of restricted pursuit units and dates, see the hunt table on page 40.
-For more information on using this permit, see page 31.
+For a list of restricted pursuit units and dates, see the hunt table on page 41.
+For more information on using this permit, see page 32.

-How to obtain one: Apply for a restricted pursuit permit in the black bear drawing.
-This year, for the first time, if you apply for a restricted pursuit permit but don't draw one, you will receive a restricted pursuit permit bonus point.
+How to obtain one: Apply for a restricted pursuit limited-entry permit in the black bear drawing.
+If you apply for a restricted pursuit limited-entry permit but don't draw one, you will receive a restricted pursuit limited-entry permit bonus point.
 For details, see page 12.

-Please keep in mind that you must complete the online bear orientation course before applying for a restricted pursuit permit.
+Please keep in mind that you must complete the online bear orientation course before applying for a restricted pursuit limited-entry permit.